 Computer data has become one of the most valuable assets that individuals, organizations and enterprises own today.
 Losing your important data would be a disaster.
 So backups are vital!

-If you are a new user who is switching from another OS to Linux, then the first thing you should consider is what backup solutions you are going to use.
+If you are a new user who is switching to Linux from another OS, then the first thing you should consider is what backup solutions you are going to use.

 There are many open-source tools available for backups.
 One among such tools is Deja dup, a simple backup application for GNOME systems.